almperr/SonarRangeFinder/README.md

 # SonarRangeFinder
-This is code used to program a MC9S12XEP100 to create a Sonar Range Finder.
-This range finder uses sound to find the range, in feet, between a sonic transmitter and an object at the push of a button.
+This is code used to program a MC9S12XEP100 Micro-Controller to create a Sonar Range Finder.
+This range finder uses sound to find the range, in feet and inches, between a sonic transmitter and an object at the push of a button.
 The distance is displayed on an LCD screen.
+This project is programmed in C using Code Warrior IDE.
+This project demonstrates the use of the MC9S12XEP100's equipped Enhanced Capture Timers (ECT).
+When the button is pressed, a sound pulse is sent out.
+An ECT is activated and records the amount of time it takes for the pulse to send out, bounce off an object, and come back to the receiver.
+The travel time is converted to distance in feet and inches.
+The distance is then displayed on the LCD.
+Previously displayed information is cleared from the screen after every button press.

 ### Hardware